+Adverbs modify verbs, adjectives, and other adverbs.
 You can tell if a word is an adverb by seeing if it answers one of the adverb questions: How?
 When?
-Where? and To what extent?
+Where?
+Why? and To what extent?

 You get to hear another song on the list of prepositions page!

 If you know Yankee Doodle, it will be easy for you to memorize this little song with prepositions in it.

+Conjunctions are joining words.
 They join two or more elements in a sentence.